openbroadcaster/openbroadcaster.github.io/logging.md

 __Pulse must be the audio mode for your system.__

-# Onboard Recording with Line in
+# Onboard Recording with Line in as source

 ![ Input source](img/input_source.png ){: .input_source}

-Use the onboard "line-in" of sound card, plug an analog FM tuner, monitoring your stations signal.
+Use the onboard "line-in" of sound card, plug an analog FM tuner, monitor your stations signal.

-Select Input source to record displaying USB XLR device
+Select Input source to record (ie USB XLR device)

 One hour off air recordings are available in `Dashboard>Downloads` or `./openbroadcaster/linein-logs`